CDCastr0/CDCastr0.github.io/projects/Ames_Housing_Price_Prediction/README.md

 - Equal Variance: Based on Figure 3, we will assume equal variance due to the random nature of the distribution of residuals.

-### Influential point analysis (Cook’s D and Leverage)
+### Influential point analysis (Cook's D and Leverage)

-Figure 4 is a graph of Cook’s Distance by Observation Number.
+Figure 4 is a graph of Cook's Distance by Observation Number.
 Visually there is further investigation needed.
-There are a few points with a high Cook’s Distance Influential points: 19 48 58 64 70 80 104 131 136 140 157 167 169 180 186 190 205 227 240 302 322 339 370 372 While there
+There are a few points with a high Cook's Distance Influential points: 19 48 58 64 70 80 104 131 136 140 157 167 169 180 186 190 205 227 240 302 322 339 370 372 While there
 seem to be a lot of influential points, in a data set of almost 3000 observations, these are not that many.
 After reviewing the points, they